Volunteering with Sea Turtles in Sri Lanka

 Sea turtles are one of the most universally at-risk animals on the planet; with nearly all of the species being classified as endangered.
 Now, more than ever, volunteers are needed to ensure their survival.
 Sea turtles lay their eggs in nests on beaches where they’re perpetually at risk due to the presence of tourists, poachers, and predatory animals.
 Despite eggs being laid in large numbers, very few of the baby sea turtles survive to adulthood.

 Volunteering with Sea Turtles in Sri Lanka works to increase the survival rate for these amazing creatures.
 This is a truly rewarding program and requires individuals who are enthusiastic and dedicated.
-Some of the tasks volunteers can expect include: monitoring & protection of nests and eggs, control walks, trail & infrastructure maintenance, beach cleanups, and tagging and liberation (release) of newborn turtles.
-In addition, volunteers may also be asked to notify beach-goers of the presence of a nest and educate both tourists and locals on the importance of the protection of the turtles.
+Some of the tasks volunteers can expect include: cleaning & feeding the adult turtles, feeding and releasing hatchlings, harvesting sea vegetation for the turtles, beach cleanup, cleaning & maintaining the rescue center, and more.
+In addition, volunteers may also be asked to notify beach-goers of the presence of a nest and educate both tourists and locals on the importance of the protection of the turtles during tours of the center.

 Room & Board